SHIVENDRA18/SHIVENDRA18/README.md

 - 👋 Hi, I’m @SHIVENDRA18
 - 👀 I’m interested in ...
 Python Programming
 - 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...google microsoft infosys
+- 💞️ I’m looking to collaborate on ...data analysis , data science
 - 📫 How to reach me ... at the highest pay scale

 <!---